apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/introduction_and_feature_list/feature_list.md

 * Kubernetes native and multicloud supported
   Based on Kubernetes and cloud-neutral
   * KubeBlocks greatly simplifies the process of deploying a database on Kubernetes.
 You can deploy and use a database cluster within several minutes without the knowledge of Kubernetes.
-  * Runs on a Kubernetes base and supports AWS EKS, GCP GKE, Azure AKS and other cloud environments.
+  * Runs on a Kubernetes base and supports AWS EKS, GCP GKE, Azure AKS, and other cloud environments.
   * Defines each supported database engine through a declarative API, extending the Kubernetes statefulset to better adapt to stateful services as databases.
   * Developers can use Kubernetes CLI or API to interact with KubeBlocks database clusters and integrate them into DevOps tools and processes to realize Database Infrastructure as Code.